ruiying-ocean/blog/content/about/index.md

 <img align="right" src="genie_example.png" width="280"/>

 cGENIE is an Earth System Model with intermediate complexity (EMIC), with most focuses on the ocean biogeochemistry.
 It is my main tool to explore foraminifer and ecosystem.
-Recently I added more foraminifer functional groups into the model, which you can view the [pre-print version on GMD](https://gmd.copernicus.org/preprints/gmd-2022-177/).
+Recently I added more foraminifer functional groups into the model.
+You can view the [pre-print version on GMD](https://gmd.copernicus.org/preprints/gmd-2022-177/) for more details about this model.

 ### Last Glacial Maximum